rivm-syso/SBooScripts/vignettes/Development/Quality control/Molecular_verification_acid.md

 The differences in k’s drives the model output: the steady state mass.
 So a final check is to see how much the steady state masses differ between both implementations of SimpleBox (Figure 3).
-From this it is clear that there are differences up to 0.6%.
+From this it is clear that there are differences up to 0.7%.

 # Step 2.
 Compare SBoo and Spreadsheet excluding updates (Test=TRUE)

 Now the value for the Test variable can be changed to TRUE, and the difference in k’s between excel and R can be tested again:

-    ##       x Test
-    ## 1 FALSE TRUE

 ## Compare first order rate constants